desam47/Facial_Keypoint_Detection/README.md

 This is basic small project to recognize human facial key-points using machine learning model called convolutional neural networks.
 This is generally used for face detection and analysis.

 ## Input image
+Actual image
 ![](test_image.jpg)

+## Output

-Fig 2.
-Actual image
+Greyscale image

-#Output

 ![](download1.png)

-Fig 1.
-Greyscale image
+Facial key-points detected image
 ![](download2.png)
-Fig 2.
-Facial key-points detected image